valtimo-platform/valtimo-documentation/using-valtimo/form-view-model/defining-the-view-model.md

 A `ViewModelLoader` is a class that is used to load the view-model.

-The `load(task: CamundaTask?)` method is used to load the view-model the `task: CamundaTask` is passed on to when a form is user task related.
+The `load(task: CamundaTask?)` method is used to load the view model.
+When the form is related to a user task, the task: CamundaTask is passed to this method.

 The `supports()` method is used to find the correct loader for the given form.